-Reminders are additional email notifications that automatically go out to clients when they don’t respond to an email prompt within a certain time frame—for instance, the client delays signing a document or paying a bill.
+Reminders are additional email notifications that automatically go out to clients when they don’t respond to an email prompt within a certain time frame—for instance, the client delays signing a document or paying an invoice.
 By using our automated reminders, you save time by not having to call an unresponsive or forgetful client.

 To find out more about reminders, go here.

 Use our Services feature to itemize your invoices and add specific services to your contracts.
 You’ll be able to complete transactions faster and get more detailed financial reports.
 Plus, clients will always know exactly what they’re paying for.